How to create a Journey

 • Elaborate on the personality of the person that reached each result.

-For example: Say you asked “Which plant are you?”.
+For example: If you asked "Which plant are you?".
 The personality traits need to be recognizable for most people.
-The result might say: “You’re a tough one, but there’s nothing you love more than soaking up the sun - just like a cactus.”
+The result might say: "You’re a tough one, but there’s nothing you love more than soaking up the sun - just like a cactus."

 • Include an action element in each result to ensure engagement.
-A Call to action button is useful if you want to see conversions, whereas a Form should be used if your goal is subscription.
-There is also the option to showcase a range of items in a Products Gallery, where each can be linked to separate URLs.
+A call to action button is useful if you want to see conversions, whereas a form should be used if your goal is subscription.
+There is also the option to showcase a range of items in a products gallery, where each can be linked to separate URLs.
 Be sure to make it eye-catching to encourage your audience to interact.

 Questions